umbraco/UmbracoDocs/umbraco-cloud/upgrades/version-specific-upgrades/migrate-from-umbraco-7-to-8.md

 * `@Model.Value("propertyAlias")` replaces `@Umbraco.Field("propertyAlias")`.
 * `@Model.PropertyAlias` replaces `@Model.Content.PropertyAlias`.

-Depending on the size of the project and amount of custom code and implementations, this step is going to require a lot of work.
+Depending on the size of the project and the amount of custom code and implementations, this step is going to require a lot of work.

 ## Step 4: Deploy and test on Umbraco Cloud